 Saint Steven

-Stephen (Greek: Στέφανος, romanized: Stéphanos; c.
+Stephen (Greek: Στέφανος, romanized: Stéphanos, lit. 'wreath, crown'; c.
 AD 5 – c.
 34) is traditionally venerated as the protomartyr or first martyr of Christianity.
 According to the Acts of the Apostles, he was a deacon in the early church at Jerusalem who angered members of various synagogues by his teachings.
 Accused of blasphemy at his trial, he made a speech denouncing the Jewish authorities who were sitting in judgment on him and was then stoned to death.
-Saul of Tarsus, a Pharisee and Roman citizen who would later become an apostle, participated in Stephen's execution.
+Saul of Tarsus, a Pharisee and Roman citizen who would later become Paul the Apostle, was also involved as a witness in Stephen's execution.
 The only source for information about Stephen is the New Testament book of the Acts of the Apostles.
 Stephen is mentioned in Acts 6 as one of the Greek-speaking Hellenistic Jews selected to administer the daily charitable distribution of food to the Greek-speaking widows.
-The Catholic, Anglican, Oriental Orthodox, Eastern Orthodox, and Lutheran churches and the Church of the East view Stephen as a saint.
+The Catholic, Anglican, Oriental Orthodox, Eastern Orthodox, and Lutheran churches and the Church of the East venerate Stephen as a saint.
 Artistic representations often show Stephen with a crown symbolising martyrdom, three stones, martyr's palm frond, censer, and often holding a miniature church building.
 Stephen is often shown as a young, beardless man with a tonsure, wearing a deacon's vestments.

 Similar Artists